azureoxford/azureoxford-website/input/about.md

 Title: "About Azure Oxford"
 ---
-Azure Oxford is a user-group based in the UK aimed at .NET developers.
-It was founded by [Dan Clarke](https://www.twitter.com/dracan) and [James World](https://www.twitter.com/jamesw0rld), and has grown into quite a large community in the Oxfordshire area.
+Azure Oxford is a user-group based in the UK for users of the Microsoft cloud platform, [Azure](https://azure.microsoft.com/en-gb/).

+It was founded in 2019 by [Dan Clarke](https://www.twitter.com/dracan) and [James World](https://www.twitter.com/jamesw0rld), and has spawned off as a sister-user group from [.NET Oxford](https://www.dotnetoxford.com).

+Whilst anybody is welcome, the group is primarily targeted for developers.

 ---